-Total net proceeds of \$20,300 reduced by \$3,564 of the beneficial conversion feature were allocated as follows: \$8,063 to Series A Preferred Stock, \$4,052 to shares of common stock and \$4,621 to the 2020 Private Placement Warrants issued.
-Series A Preferred Stock and common stock issued in the 2020 Private Placement were recorded at par value of \$0.0001 with the excess of par value recorded in Additional Paid-In Capital ("APIC").
-On June 16, 2020, upon the approval of the Company's stockholders, 660,000 shares of Series A Preferred Stock were converted into 6,600,000 shares of the Company's common stock.
+Since the Preferred Stock was sold as a unit with the common stock, the proceeds received were allocated to each instrument on a relative fair value basis.
+Total net proceeds of \$16,740 reduced by \$152 of the beneficial conversion feature were allocated as follows: \$4,514 to the Preferred Stock and \$12,074 to shares of common stock.
+The Preferred Stock and common stock issued in the 2021 Private Placement were recorded at par value of \$0.0001 with the excess of par value recorded in APIC.